nschlia/ffmpegfs/INSTALL.md

 ** Make reports "/bin/sh: a2x: command not found"**

-You need to install asciidoc, doing (or similar)
+You are missing out on asciidoc, to install do (or similar)

      aptitude install asciidoc